Auto Repair Basics

 - An invoice – After completing all repairs, the auto shop must provide you with an invoice showing the final price for parts and labor.

-- Return of replaced parts – You can request that your vehicle’s replaced parts be returned to you.
-Be sure to ask for the parts before authorizing the estimate.
+- Return of replaced parts – You can request the shop return any parts it replaces on your vehicle, but be sure to ask for those parts before authorizing the estimate.

 Read our Consumer’s Guide to Auto Repair for tips on repairing your vehicle and what you can do if you have a problem with an auto shop.